JepoySanity/JepoySanity/README.md

-> Relax, you're doing fine
+-->Relax, you're doing fine
-> that just happened
+-->that just happened

 **dont overthink it, that's how you survive**